acavalla/gilded-rose/bank-tech-test/README.md

 # Bank tech test

 This is a mock tech test for week 10 of Maker's Academy.
-I took a day and a half to build two classes, of which Bank is the dependant, and Transaction the dependency.
-The trade-off of the dependency introduced by an extra class was to adhere better to the SRP.
+I took a day and a half to build three classes, of which Bank is the dependant, and Transaction and Statement the dependencies.
+The trade-off benefit of the dependency introduced by the extra classes was to adhere better to the SRP.
 It made it more complicated as I had to add mocks to inject dependency, but it was a good opportunity to practise my mocking skills.

 The rough planning can be seen at the bottom of the readme, and its progress tracked through the commits.
 I originally planned to have two separate classes for Deposit and Withdrawal, but when I built them out I noticed they were mirroring one another, so to keep things dry I combined them into one and just added a conditional to decide which column (credit/debit) the transaction should go in.

 In its current iteration, the date and amount are input manually, and in fact will accept any data, which could be improved.
-This is an ethical bank which will let you overdraw yourself to an unlimited amount and never charge you any fees, because their being poor is not a good reason to fine someone.
+This is an ethical bank which will let you overdraw yourself to an unlimited amount and never charge you any fees, because someone being poor is not a good reason to fine them.

 To run this code, please clone the repo; `rspec` will run the test suite.
 Please see below for irb demonstration and plans.

+**After coach review**
+Things to change/add:
+- change Rubocop
+- **.00**
+- Feature/unit test folders
+- Test withdrawal printing in statement or feature spec (fixes coverage to 100%)
+- Follow user stories in feature spec
+- **Autogenerate date / time, use strf, stub**
+- "You should be able to indirectly test in your bank_spec that the transactions are being added to the array of transactions (by testing the public methods that are interacting with the private method carrying this out).
+It looks as though you are doing this manually in your tests."
+- Remove commented out code
+- Take transaction data out of hash
+- "Storing both the balance and the amount is a duplication of code, and you can actually just include the latter in order to calculate the balance after each transaction at runtime of the print statement."
+- "In order to fully isolate your classes from one another, dependency injection is something that can employed here: specifically in def create_statement where @statement = Statement.new is being called directly in the method.
+You could pass in something like statement = Statement.new as a default argument, allowing for the passing in of a double instead of the real class while testing."
+- "The same can be done for Transaction.new in your new_transaction method, you could pass in the Transaction class itself in your initialise method as a default argument.
+This will allow for you to pass in a double instead while testing."

 ## Specification